io7m/nfswrap-bsd/README.md

 This works because the BSD `nfsd` unconditionally forks into the background and cannot be forced into the foreground.

-The `nfswrap` program first starts `rpcbind.sh`, watches `rpcbind.sh` for five seconds, then starts `nfsd.sh`.
-If `rpcbind` crashes or fails to start, or if `nfsd` crashes or fails to start, `nfswrap` attempts to clean up all processes and then exits.
-If `nfswrap` receives `SIGTERM`, `SIGINT`, or `SIGHUP`, then it cleans up all `rpcbind` and `nfsd` processes and then exits.
+The `nfsd-wrap` program first starts `rpcbind.sh`, watches `rpcbind.sh` for five seconds, then starts `nfsd.sh`.
+If `rpcbind` crashes or fails to start, or if `nfsd` crashes or fails to start, `nfsd-wrap` attempts to clean up all processes and then exits.
+If `nfsd-wrap` receives `SIGTERM`, `SIGINT`, or `SIGHUP`, then it cleans up all `rpcbind` and `nfsd` processes and then exits.